Beverly Hills shooting: Attempted robbery outside restaurant leaves patron shot in leg, police say

 The victim was taken to the hospital and is in stable condition, police said in a statement.

 The shooting happened at 8:45 p.m.
-ET while the restaurant was filled with people eating dinner.
+PT while the restaurant was filled with people eating dinner.
 No one else was hurt.

 CLICK HERE TO GET THE FOX NEWS APP